Dijet azimuthal decorrelation in $e^+e^-$ annihilation: Four loops and beyond

 In figure \ref{fig:NGLOR3} we present the results for the NLL resummed distribution together with the LL one, both obtained with \texttt{Gnole}.
 We note here that the LL distribution is obtained using the definition of the observable \eqref{eq:new}, while that obtained with the MC code of refs. \cite{Dasgupta:2001sh,Dasgupta:2002bw} (figure \ref{fig:NGLOR2}) is essentially equivalent to the transverse energy distribution (in other words, definition \ref{eq:def} without the $\sin\phi$ part).
 This does in fact numerically affect the distribution even at LL accuracy. \footnote{Note that it is not possible to change the definition of the observable in the MC code of refs. \cite{Dasgupta:2001sh,Dasgupta:2002bw}.}

 We observe that the NLL corrections to the distribution are quite important, just like the transverse energy distribution shown in ref. \cite{Banfi:2021xzn}.
 Furthermore, the scale-uncertainty band, obtained by varying the renormalization and resummation scales by factors of $2$ and $1/2$ around their central values ($\mu_R=\sqrt{s}$ and $Q_0=\sqrt{s}/2$, respectively, with $\sqrt{s}=M_Z$), gets significantly reduced in the NLL curve.
-It is worth mentioning that one still needs to account for the matching in order to fully control all sub-leading NLL logarithms at the tail of the distribution.

 We note that the actual distribution does not possess a Sudakov peak at low values of $\delta\phi$, instead it tends towards a constant value.
 This is explained by the fact that the very low values of $\delta\phi$ are not suppressed by soft emissions, but are rather enhanced by vectorial cancellation of semi-hard emissions.